eakeur/stone/README.md

     output=cent --- specifies that you want to receive values in cents.

     live=false --- turns off the interaction via terminal and only shows the main information at the end of the execution.

+# MOTIVATION
+    ## Why Javascript?
+        I chose Javascript due to its great capability of easily modelling dealing with data.
+Its dynamic typing system allows us to do things faster.
+        I would also love to do this project in Go or Typescript.
+But Go has some limitations (compared to JS) when it comes to dealing with data and Typescript was not on the scope of the requirements.

+    ## Why this way?
+        Even though it is a console application, it intends to be an interactive application, in order to make the user feel comfortable using it and accessing their data with no fear.
+        Thus, the app always asks for what the user wants to see after all the computing part is done.